Fyodir/vascular_data_manipulation/README.md

 ### What is Carotid Ultrasound?

 A safe and painless procedure, Carotid Artery (CA) ultrasound is the utilisation of ultrasonic high frequency sound waves to detect variations in  in structure below the surface of the skin.
-In the case of CA ultrasound this largeley focuses upon the area surrounding the neckfousing upon three arteries in particular:
+In the case of CA ultrasound this largeley focuses upon the area surrounding the neck.
+Focusing upon three arteries in particular:

 - Common Carotid Artery (CCA)
   - Inferior to the ICA and CCA